kondetisidhartha/GitHub-Twin/README.md

 This project is to create a github profile page clone to display the repositories and allow the user to filter through the repositories by name using a search bar.

-Followed MVC Structure through full project.
+> Followed MVC Structure through full project.

+> Used CSS Modules, which makes easy to call css classes and ids without any clash of its names across project.

 ## Getting Started with Create React App